honeycombio/observaquiz-ui/README.md

 This will run a collector on port 4318 that will forward everything to honeycomb and a webserver that serves the app plus a fake backend, and forwards /v1/traces and /v1/logs to the collector.

-this will make builds happen whenever you make changes:

-`npm run serve`
+And it will make builds happen whenever you make changes, with `npm run serve`

+And it will start the fake-server for when you are on an airplane.

+And then I guess, `live-server dist` to get it to show up in the browser

 To continue work: